Share:

 The Java API for WebSockets

 It allows developers to write their WebSocket-based application completely independent of their container's implementation.
-For this guide you will be using Tomcat.
-However, because you will be using JSR 356, any other web container which supports Java EE 7 or later should work.
+For this guide, you will be using Tomcat.
+However, because you will be using JSR 356, any other web container that supports Jakarta EE 9 or later should work.

 Create the Project